 BSF jawan shoots dead two colleagues near Indo-Bangla border

 A BSF jawan allegedly shot dead two of his colleagues in West Bengal's North Dinajpur district on Tuesday morning, officials said.
-BSF Constable Uttam Sutradhar shot dead Battalion Commandant Mahendra Singh Bhatti and Constable Anuj Kumar following a scuffle, police said.
+BSF Constable Uttam Sutradhar shot dead Inspector Mahendra Singh Bhatti and Constable Anuj Kumar following a scuffle, police said.

 The incident took place in Bhatun village near the India-Bangladesh border in Raiganj police station area, they said.
 The two personnel were declared brought dead when taken to a local hospital "After shooting his colleagues, Sutradhar surrendered before his senior.
 He is now in police custody.
 He had a quarrel with the duo over some issue.
 We have started an investigation into it," a senior district police officer said.